hellopaywaz/.github/profile/README.md

 - **AI-Powered Treasury, Risk & Settlement Engines**
 - **Global Workforce & Cross-Border Payment Solutions**

-Paywaz is currently operating in **stealth mode**, with public developer access and SDKs rolling out as we progress toward launch.
+Paywaz is currently operating in **semi-stealth mode**, with public developer access and SDKs rolling out as we progress toward launch.

 ---